Last Updated on September 14, 2020 by Scott

 Can you run a portable generator continuously?

-Additionally, it is important to pay attention to the recommended maintenance schedule for your unit and avoid ever letting it run out of fuel entirely while it is under any load; this could destroy the connected appliances the generator itself.
+Additionally, it is important to pay attention to the recommended maintenance schedule for your unit and avoid ever letting it run out of fuel entirely while it is under any load; this could destroy the connected appliances or the generator itself.

 Let’s go over how exactly to get the most out of your portable generator and what you should be aware of before you run it continuously.